Dowell-Lab/srworkshop/day04/worksheets/3_Day4_Mapping_worksheet.md

 Author: Qing Yang, 2021\
 Edited: Lynn Sanford (2024), Georgia Barone (2025)

+Now we will use the trimmed FASTQ files and map them to the reference genome.
+This is another essential step for any sequencing libraries derived from a genome or transcriptome.

+Mapping takes each individual read, looks for a small part of it in the genome, and then attempts to align the rest of the read.
+Often, any read will only align well to one place in the genome, but sometimes it will align well to multiple places.

+Today we will be using one of the main alignment software packages designed for RNA-seq: HISAT2.
+This is a splice-aware aligner, meaning that it takes into account when a read may map to two different places in the genome due to it spanning a splice site.

+Navigate to your **scratch** `workshop-day4` directory if you are not already there.

-1. Make sure that you have two trimmed fastq files from the Trimmomatic step, one for read 1 and one for read 2. **If you're still struggling to get Trimmomatic to work**, copy the two files from `/scratch/Shares/public/sread2025/cookingShow/day4/` to your scratch `workshop-day4/trimmomatic/` directory.\
+1. Make sure that you have two trimmed FASTQ files from the Trimmomatic step, one for read 1 and one for read 2. **If you're still struggling to get Trimmomatic to work**, copy the two `.fastq` files from `/scratch/Shares/public/sread/cookingShow/day4/` to your scratch `workshop-day4/trimmomatic/` directory.\
 \
 ![Trimmed fastq file locations](md_images/trimmed_fastq_file_locations.png)